Top Banks in Italy

 Cassa Depositi e Prestiti owns more assets than Banco BPM but belongs to different lines of businesses.
 The bank was established in 2017 when Banco Popolare merged with Banca Popolare di Milano.

 Total assets: 161.21 billion euros (2017)

 Banca Monte dei Paschi di Siena S.p.A., known as BMPS or MPS, was founded in 1472, making it the world’s oldest bank.
-It can also be the second oldest bank as it was established in its present form in 1624.
-It provides retail banking, corporate banking, investment banking, insurance and investment management services to 5.1 million customers through its 2,032 domestic branches and 41 branches overseas as of 2016.
+It can also be viewed as the second oldest bank as it was established in its present form in 1624.
+It provides retail banking, corporate banking, investment banking, insurance, and investment management services to 5.1 million customers through its 2,032 domestic branches and 41 branches overseas as of 2016.

 Revenue: 1.85 billion euros (June 2017)